protontypes/open-sustainable-technology/README.md

 - [Open Grid Emissions Initiative](https://github.com/singularity-energy/open-grid-emissions) - Seeks to fill a critical need for high-quality, publicly-accessible, hourly grid emissions data that can be used for GHG accounting, policymaking, academic research, and energy attribute certificate markets.
 - [gridemissions](https://github.com/jdechalendar/gridemissions) - Displays the hourly carbon footprint of the US electricity system.
 - [pyELQ](https://github.com/sede-open/pyELQ) - Detect, localize, and quantify methane emissions from concentration and wind measurements.
-- [Technology-Carbon-Standard](https://github.com/ScottLogic/Technology-Carbon-Standard) - Aims to provide a unified standard for understanding, quantifying, and reducing carbon emissions from an organisation's technology landscape.
+- [Technology-Carbon-Standard](https://github.com/ScottLogic/Technology-Carbon-Standard) - Aims to providhttps://github.com/open-energy-transition/solver-benchmarke a unified standard for understanding, quantifying, and reducing carbon emissions from an organisation's technology landscape.
 - [py-Open-IMO-CII-Calculator](https://github.com/Etive-Mor/py-open-IMO-CII-calculator) - A Python library for calculating the carbon intensity indicator for ships, in accordance with the International Maritime Organization's carbon regulations.
 - [Open-IMO-CII-Calculator](https://github.com/Etive-Mor/Open-IMO-CII-Calculator) - A C# library for calculating the carbon intensity indicator for ships, in accordance with the International Maritime Organization's carbon regulations.
 - [The NHS Emission Quantification Recipe Book](https://github.com/danwrisar/KMSIMG_NHS_EmissionsRecipeBook) - A transparent, collaborative and evidence-based approach to establishing a standardised means of calculating emissions associated with NHS Carbon Footprint and Carbon Footprint Plus.